-I would have thought that to heat 20,000 litres would take two weeks of heating to rasie it from cold to a swimmable temperature.
+I would have thought that to heat 20,000 litres would take two weeks of heating to raise it from cold to a swimmable temperature.

-We felt he pool needed a cover to try and keep the heat in, and insulate the pipes would also help.
+We felt the pool needed a cover to try and keep the heat in, and insulating the pipes would help.

 A coil ready to be fitted into a cylinder.

-Under the Hawke's Bay Airshed, these heaters can only to be operated using Canola oil.
-Although will work with most waste oils.
+Under the Hawke's Bay Airshed, these heaters can only to be operated using Canola oil or veggie oil.

 The Regional Council says you can't burn Canola oil because it comes under Waste oil.
-Well this needs to be looked into if the EPA says it outside of the HSNO Act, this fuel source needs to be classified to be used as a fuel, and you can burn it in a diesel car, or in a commercial business.
-It really does make you start wonder, e.g. there's a huge company across the road from the council heating the whole business with waste engine oil, I have seen it going at one stage not at it's best, billowing out thick black smoke OMG, however i'm sure it doesn't run like that normally.
+This needs to be looked into, if the EPA says, Canola and Veggie oils, are outside of the HSNO Act, this fuel source needs to be classified to be used as a fuel, you can burn it in a diesel car, or in a commercial business.
+It really does make you start wonder, there's a huge company across the road from the council heating the whole business with waste engine oil, I have seen it going at one stage not at it's best, billowing out thick black smoke OMG, however i'm sure it doesn't run like that normally.
 I understand it's a Kroll heater.

 The EPA respnded to my email by Dr David Weller, EPA with his reply, Please note that, according to the information available at the time 2016, Canola oil was deemed to be non-hazardous, and therefore would be exempt from the HSNO Act., it would probably be wise to seek advice from your District Council or Regional Council.